-NTSE syllabus- The NTSE (National Talent Search Examination) is a national-level scholarship program held by the NCERT (National Council of Educational Research and Training).
-Though there is no strict NTSE syllabus prescribed by NCERT, it has a fixed pattern and is associated with the syllabus of the 10th standard.
+NTSE syllabus- The NTSE (National Talent Search Examination) is a national-level scholarship program run by the NCERT (National Council of Educational Research and Training).
+Though there is no strict NTSE syllabus prescribed by NCERT, it has a fixed pattern and is associated with the syllabus of Class 9 and Class 10.
 The examination is conducted in two parts namely, the Scholastic Aptitude Test (SAT) and the Mental Ability Test (MAT).
-The SAT constitutes subjects like mathematics, social science, and science and the MAT constitutes questions based more on testing the mental ability of the students.
+While MAT requires the students to solve questions related to mental aptitude, SAT carries questions from science, social science, and mathematics.

 What are the topics covered in NTSE syllabus?
 Which books should be referred for the NTS Examination?
 What is the structure of the examination?
 The answer to a lot of questions like these and much more information has been provided in this article for the assistance of the applicants.

 - NTSE Syllabus – Key Tips for Preparation

 NTSE Syllabus – Examination Pattern

 The NTSE (National Talent Search Examination) examination is conducted every year at two levels – Stage 1 and Stage 2.
 NTSE Stage 1 is conducted by different states and the union territories, whereas the second stage is conducted by NCERT at the national level.
 It is an offline examination based on multiple choice question format (MCQ).
 There are 4 options provided for each question amongst which only one is correct, the candidate has to identify the right answer and mark it.

 The NTSE state-level screening examination for all the states and UTs is conducted on the first Sunday of November – except for Nagaland, Andaman & Nicobar Islands, Meghalaya and Mizoram – where it is conducted on the first Saturday of November every year.